 49 reports of patients developing ischemic colitis, a potentially lethal complication stemming from inadequate blood flow to the colon.

 The medication Lotronex was prescribed for irritable bowel syndrome (IBS), a condition that affects up to 15 percent of Americans, mostly women.
 In IBS, also known as “spastic colon,” the bowel is hypersensitive, and symptoms include chronic or recurrent abdominal pain, the sudden and urgent need to go to the bathroom, and either frequent diarrhea, constipation, or both.

 On November 28, 2000, the FDA announced that it had asked the manufacturer to withdraw Lotronex from the market.
 The FDA is advising patients taking Lotronex to contact their healthcare providers to discuss treatment alternatives for IBS.

 The Bernard Law Group has years of experience in drug-related matters.
-Our skilled team of attorneys will investigate the facts, assess your claim, establish which parties and insurance companies are to be held responsible, and organize all of the details of composing and presenting your case.
+Our skilled team of defective and dangerous drug attorneys will investigate the facts, assess your claim, establish which parties and insurance companies are to be held responsible, and organize all of the details of composing and presenting your case.
 If you think that you may have a case, contact the Bernard Law Group.

 Defective Drugs Attorneys Located in Everett, Tacoma, and Spokane